HMS Trump

 HMS Trump (pennant number P333) was a British submarine of the third group of the T class.
-She was built by Vickers-Armstrongs, Barrow, and launched on 25 March 1944.
-So far she has been the only ship of the Royal Navy (RN) to bear the name Trump.
-She spent the majority of her life attached to the 4th Submarine Squadron based in Australia.
-She was kept in service following the war and was refitted for greater underwater performance, and was the final RN submarine to be posted in Australia, departing in January 1969.
-She was sold off and broken up for scrap in August 1971.
+She was built by Vickers-Armstrongs, Barrow, and launched on 25 March 1944, the only ship of the Royal Navy (RN) to bear the name Trump.
+She spent the majority of her life attached to the 4th Submarine Squadron based in Australia, the final RN submarine to be posted in Australia.
+She was kept in service following the war and was refitted for greater underwater performance.
+She departed from Australia in January 1969, and was sold off and broken up for scrap in August 1971.